StreakYC/kefir-cast/README.md

 argument, and the input stream or constant to convert into a Kefir stream as the second argument.
 A Kefir stream compatible with the given Kefir library will be returned.

+## Types

+[Flow](https://flowtype.org/) type declarations for this module are included!
+If you are using Flow, they won't require any configuration to use.